Breast Implant Removal with a Lift by Dr Gittos in Auckland New Zealand

 All of these procedures may include an extra step of nipple-areola repositioning if needed.

-Recovery from the Breast Lift and an Implant Removal Surgery
+Recovery from Breast Implant Removal with a Lift Surgery

 You will be wearing a compressive garment, after the surgery, to reduce the swelling and improve the healing process.
 After the compressive garment is removed, you are recommended to wear a sports bra for the rest of the recovery period.